Saturday, January 17, 2026

 August 25: celebratory writing retreat all to myself at Moss Rock Retreat.

-August 27: a blurb arrived from Robin Sloan, the author of Moonbound and Mr. Penumbra's 24-Hour Bookstore.
+August 27: A blurb arrived from Robin Sloan, the author of Moonbound and Mr. Penumbra's 24-Hour Bookstore.
 An amazing thing.
 He called my book "the most surprising book of the year."

 August 31: Laura brought books to my house for an unboxing.